lsst-ts/vanward/doc/index.rst

   create_confluence_page 42

 The first argument is the Cycle number for which the page is being created.
+If a revision is specified with the ``--revision`` flag, an incremental upgrade section is added to the page.
 There are also optional arguments to specify dates for the schedule.
 Use the ``--help`` flag on the script for more information.
 This script also leverages the ``.auth/jira`` in your home directory.